voothi/20241223170748-kardenwort/README.md

 ### Key Advantages and Differences from Alternatives

 There are many solutions on the market for working with texts: LWT, Lute, LinguaCafe, VocabSieve, LingQ, Readlang, AnkiMorphs, lemmatize, alexandria-reader, LanguageCrush, Smart Book - KursX, KOReader, and others.
-However, `LinguaCard Creator` offers a unique combination of capabilities:
+However, `Kardenwort` offers a unique combination of capabilities:

 *   **Intelligent German Language Processing:** None of the listed applications provide such a high level of German vocabulary processing.
 The utility correctly parses compound nouns, finds verbs with separable prefixes, and properly handles capitalization, which is a constant problem in other systems (e.g., nouns starting with a lowercase letter that cannot be corrected).
 *   **Complete Freedom After Export:** Unlike readers where a card is rigidly tied to the source text, here you receive completely autonomous data.
 With all the necessary context in the card, you can edit any field in Anki on both PC and mobile.
 This truly frees you up and allows you to adapt the material to your needs.